Antariex/Introduction-to-Programming/README.md

 <tbody>
 <tr>
 <td>Your First Program (color.py)</td>
-<td>write a program that uses both input (obtaining data from the user via the keyboard) and output (displaying data to the user on the screen).</td>
+<td>Write a program that uses both input (obtaining data from the user via the keyboard) and output (displaying data to the user on the screen).</td>
 <td>A program that asks a user for their favorite color, then allow them to type in their color.
 Finally, have the program respond to them by displaying the text "Your favorite color is" followed by the color they typed.</td>
 </tr>
 <tr>